amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-of <filename>` location of file

    `-ov <filename>` location location of tracked output video

+   `-oc <FOURCC_CODE> the codec of the output video file (list of FOURCC codes can be found here - https://www.fourcc.org/codecs.php)

    `-hogalign <filename>` output HOG feature location, outputs HOG in a binary file format (see ./matlab_runners/Demos/Read_HOG_files.m for a script to read it in Matlab)